Breaking Out of the Friend Zone: How to Confidently Express Your Interest

 Step 3: Create Some Distance

-• When you do hang out, make it count.
-Quality over quantity.
+• When you do hang out, make it quality time, not quantity.

 Step 4: Flirt Like You Mean It